-The Western Homelessness Network is a Network of the 24 Specialist Homelessness and Family Violence Services (SHSs), managing 114 homelessness and family violence programs, and 10 allied services, in Melbourne’s West.
+The Western Homelessness Network is a Network of the 24 Specialist Homelessness and Family Violence Services (SHSs), managing over 100 homelessness and family violence programs, partnered with 13 allied services, in Melbourne’s West.

 These services meet every six weeks, as the Western Homelessness Local Area Service Network (WLASN), to improve responses to people experiencing homelessness in Melbourne’s West through management of coordinated homelessness service system arrangements, consumer consultation, linkages with allied service sectors and shared professional development.

-The Western Homelessness Network works very closely with the Northern Homelessness Network, sharing a number of working groups, and is a member of the Victorian Homelessness Network, working in coordination with homelessness networks across the State.
+The Western Homelessness Network shares two working groups, and is a member of the Victorian Homelessness Network, working in coordination with homelessness networks across the State.

-Below are the Terms of Reference for the Western Homelessness Network, a strategy for ending homelessness in Melbourne's west and a copy of the latest Orientation to the Homelessness Service System in Melbourne's west.
+Below is a strategy for ending homelessness in Melbourne's west and a copy of the latest Orientation to the Homelessness Service System in Melbourne's west.

 The following pages include more resources from and about the Western Homelessness Network: